 So what can you do to take the survey a step further?

 A hammer probe can be used to check the moisture content of the surface of the timber through a carpet and also through into the timber joist.
 A good place to check to find a loose floorboard to lift is the under stairs cupboard or a built in cupboard typically by the fireplaces.
 It maybe possible to drill a small hole in a floor board and view the floor with a high powered boroscope.
-Sometimes it is possible to remove an air brick and insert a snake camera system, we can also photograph the defects for the report.
+Sometimes it is possible to remove an air brick and insert a CCTV drain camera system, we can also video and photograph the defects for the report.

 In an ideal world many of the floorboards would be lifted so you can actually visually check the floorboards, joists and plates.
 Cellar fungus decay typically leaves a thin surface veneer and it’s not until you drive a bradawl into the timber you notice how significant the decay actually is.